 United States Science Pavilion (Pacific Science Center)

 Architect Minoru Yamasaki (1912-1986), working in collaboration with Naramore, Bain, Brady & Johanson (later NBBJ) of Seattle, designed the complex of buildings originally known as the United States Science Pavilion, with structural engineering services provided by the Seattle firm of Worthington, Skilling, Helle & Jackson.
-John Skilling (1921-1998) and Jack Christiansen joined others on the Pavilion design team.
-N. G. Jacobson & Associates did the form work.
+John Skilling (1921-1998) and John V. "Jack" Christiansen (1927-2017) joined others on the Pavilion design team.
+Norman G. Jacobson Jr. (1927-2015) and his firm did the form work.
 The buildings were constructed for the federal General Services Administration and they housed the government's science exhibit as well as the Boeing Spaceareum.

 John L. Hutsell, with Associated Sand & Gravel, explained (in 1962) "This exhibit complex is, in actuality, an interconnecting group of six different buildings all constructed of decorative precast, pre-stressed concrete and erected upon cast-on-site footings and substructures.
 The decision to utilize precast concrete was based upon several requirements: first, the time limits for construction nearly precluded conventional methods; secondly, the quality and beauty desired and the extremely critical design of the long, thin-shell wall sections made the degree of control that can only be achieved in plant work a necessity" ("Concrete Construction for the Century 21 Exposition").